Kat Tretina contributed to this article

 Let’s keep things simple and assume you owe $30,000 and your blended average interest rate is 6%.
 If you pay $333 a month, you’ll be done in 10 years.
 But you can do better than that.

-You can create money by either spending less, earning more, or doing a bit of each.
+You can earn money for debt repayment by either spending less, earning more, or doing a bit of each.
 This step is harder than the preceding four, but not impossible.

 Photo credit: TaxCredits.net